We may earn a commission when you buy through links in our articles. Learn more.

 Drukhari

 Depraved, sadistic raiders, slavers, and torturers, the Drukhari (previously known as Dark Eldar) fled the destruction of the ancient Aeldari empire, and, ironically, survived by building a culture based on the very dark perversions that brought the Eldar to ruin in the first place.
-They closely resemble their Aeldari cousins, but tend to wear darker, spikier clothes and armour, as befits their sinister nature.
+They closely resemble their Aeldari cousins, but tend to wear darker, spikier clothes and armor, as befits their sinister nature.

 Drukhari can only sustain their souls by directly feeding off the pain and suffering of others; they literally live by torturing people.
 As a result, they are a civilisation that runs on a steady diet of slaves, taken in constant piratical raids from anyone and everyone they can reach from their hidden city of Commorragh.

 On the tabletop, the Drukhari are one of the fastest Warhammer 40k armies around, relying on their nippy flying gunboats to get right into the fight as soon as the game begins.
-Kabalite Warriors can fire freely from the open backs, while packs of drug-fuelled Wyches leap off to carve enemies up in close combat.
+Kabalite Warriors can fire freely from the open backs, while packs of drug-fueled Wyches leap off to carve enemies up in close combat.

 When necessary, these shock troops get backup from the horrific flesh-constructs of the Haemonculus Covens: patchwork warriors sewn together from bits of various unfortunate test subjects.